-A Goldendoodle puppy is a crossbred between two different breeds so they inherit some of their looks, personality and health quirks from either of the breeding parent dogs.
+A Goldendoodle puppy is a crossbred between two different breeds so they inherit some of their looks, personality and health quirks from either of the breeding parent dogs according to Wikipedia.
 The most common is breeding a Standard Poodle with a Golden Retriever.
 Both are breeds that require regular grooming so you can imagine so would the Goldendoodle!

 Do Goldendoodles Require Grooming